DonMVB/aws/AWS_Security_SCS_C01.md

 - Console | Security Identity | Cognito.
 - Manage User Pools, Create w/ a usable name.
 Most of the defaults are OK.
 - Add an App Client - again, need a usable name.
 This is used to call API's on our behalf.
 Cofigure the app client, which will be Cognito user pools.
 The Callback user URL will be where users are redirected back to once successfully auth'd.
 There is also a sign up URL.
 ON OATH - Check both Auth Grant and Implicit Grant (provides the JWT).
 Normally will also check all OATH scopes.
 - Create a domain name as a prefix for Cognito, added to `.auth.region.amazoncognito.com`.
+Must be unique.
 - The sign in and sign up pages can be customized (UI makes this fairly easy).
 - Under App Integration, get the name.
 Need to add some params - /login?response_type=token&client_id= and you need the App Client ID - and then some more params b/c you are generating a one-off URL.
 Will get a sign up / sign in page. (actually kinda nice!)
 - The site also can send (and you should send) an end user verification code.
+- Identity Providers have specific setup criteria.
+For example, with Google, you need a Google App ID, App Secret, and Authorization Scope.

 # Logging in AWS General Notes (Added 10/1/2020)
 - Major serivces - there are four.